Groups Acting Acylindrically on Trees: Introduction

-\begin{itemize} \item \textbf{\textit{Quasi-isometry : }} It is a result of Cerocchi and Sambusetti \cite[Appendix A]{CerocchiSambusetti21} that a Fuchsian group is acylindrically arboreal if and only if it is not virtually cyclic or a hyperbolic triangle group.
-Thus, for example, the $(2, 3, 7)$-triangle group has property (FA) but is virtually a hyperbolic surface group, so acylindrical arboreality is not inherited under quasi-isometry or even passed to finite index overgroups. \item \textbf{\textit{Growth Rates : }}A result of Kerr \cite[Proposition~1.0.9]{Kerr2021ProductSG} implies that finitely generated acylindrically arboreal groups have \emph{uniform product set growth}, a definition of which can be found in the same paper.
-Similarly, a result of Fujiwara \cite[Theorem~1.1]{Fujiwara21} implies that if a finitely generated acylindrically arboreal group $G$ is equationally Noetherian then the set of exponential growth rates of $G$ is well-ordered (see \cite{Fujiwara21} for definitions and for a more detailed discussion of this result). \item \textbf{\textit{Explicit Constructions in Bounded Cohomology : }}Monod and Shalom explicitly use the acylindrical action on a tree to show that all acylindrically arboreal groups are in the class $\mathcal{C}_{reg}$ (\cite[Theorem~7.7, Corollary~7.10 and Remark~7.11]{MonodShalom04}), which is equivalent to the second bounded cohomology with coefficients in the regular representation not vanishing (see \cite{MonodShalom06} for a formal treatment of this property).
-Their proof is via an explicit construction of the desired non-boundary cocycle, and although subsequent results have shown that all acylindrically hyperbolic groups are in $\mathcal{C}_{reg}$ (\cite[Corollary~B]{Hamenstadt08}, \cite[Corollary~1.7]{HullOsin13}), the constructions in the general case are much less explicit. \end{itemize}
+\begin{itemize} \item \textbf{\textit{Quasi-isometry : }}It is very simple to see that acylindrical arboreality is not preserved by quasi-isometry.
+For example, the $(2, 3, 7)$-triangle group has property (FA) (c.f.
+Definition~\ref{def:FA}) by a well-known result of Serre (\cite[Corollary 2 of Theorem I.6.26]{stilwell2002trees}, c.f.
+Theorem~\ref{thm:eliptGen}), and this property will naturally prohibit any action on a tree from fulfilling the non-elementary requirement in the definition of acylindrical arboreality.
+However, this group is virtually a hyperbolic surface group, which is acylindrically arboreal by considering cuts along simple closed curves. \item \textbf{\textit{Growth Rates : }}Using the fact that in a non-elementary acylindrical action on a tree we are guaranteed to find loxodromic elements in words of length at most two over any generating set (c.f Corollary~\ref{cor:eliptgen}), we can learn much about the growth properties of acylindrically arboreal groups.
+In particular, Kerr \cite[Proposition~1.0.9]{Kerr2021ProductSG} and Fujiwara \cite[Theorem~1.1]{Fujiwara21} prove strong results about the growth rates of acylindrically hyperbolic groups where we can find loxodromics quickly.
+It is however worth noting that the Fujiwara result requires equational Noetheriality in an essential way, and it is still very much open when an acylindrically arboreal group is equationally Noetherian (see \cite[Theorem~1.9]{Valiunas20} for a strong condition under which equational Noetheriality will hold). \item \textbf{\textit{Explicit Constructions in Bounded Cohomology : }}Monod and Shalom explicitly use the acylindrical action on a tree to show that all acylindrically arboreal groups are in the class $\mathcal{C}_{\operatorname{reg}}$ (see \cite[Theorem~7.7, Corollary~7.10 and Remark~7.11]{MonodShalom04}), which is equivalent to the second bounded cohomology with coefficients in the regular representation not vanishing (see \cite{MonodShalom06} for a formal treatment of this property).
+Their proof is via an explicit construction of the desired non-boundary cocycle, and although subsequent results have shown that all acylindrically hyperbolic groups are in $\mathcal{C}_{\operatorname{reg}}$ (see \cite[Corollary~B]{Hamenstadt08}, \cite[Corollary~1.7]{HullOsin13}), the constructions in the general case are much less explicit. \end{itemize}

-An acylindrical action on a tree also has strong implications for the Farrel-Jones conjecture, as shown by Knopf \cite{Knopf19}.
+An acylindrical action on a tree also has strong implications for the Farrel--Jones conjecture, as shown by Knopf \cite{Knopf19}.